Client area

 Here is, for example, what it takes to validate an email address using the default settings for the component:

-var verifier = new EmailVerifier();
+var engine = new VerificationEngine();

-var result = verifier.Verify("john@example.com", VerificationLevel.Mailbox);
+var result = engine.Run("john@example.com",

 {